lockw1n/attempt/README.md

 which compiles on Linux as well — see the rule above.
 The image tag is pinned to an exact patch version on purpose — see the comment above the job.

-Four caveats worth knowing before reading a red run:
+**All four jobs are green** as of 2026-08-02.
+Four caveats, because green here means less than it looks:

-- The `build` and `lint` jobs still run on `macos-15`, which ships Xcode 16.x and can build neither the iOS 26 deployment target nor the tools-version 6.2 manifests — so they fail for reasons that predate the current work.
+- **`build` passes on `macos-15` only because it never touches the packages.**
-- No job is a required check in branch protection yet, so a red run does not block a merge.
+  That runner ships Xcode 16.x, which cannot parse the tools-version 6.2 manifests — but `xcodebuild` runs against `Attempt.xcodeproj`, and the packages are not linked into it yet.
+It will go red the moment T-0.03 links them, so the runner image bump is a prerequisite for that task, not just cleanup.
-- Warnings are errors, and the runner image label moves.
-A toolchain bump that introduces a new deprecation warning can redden CI with no commit behind it.
+- **`build` warns rather than fails on the deployment target.** `IPHONEOS_DEPLOYMENT_TARGET` is 26.5 and Xcode 16.4 supports up to 18.5, which is a warning; Xcode clamps and carries on.
+Warnings-as-errors does not escalate it — that setting covers Swift compiler diagnostics, and this is a build-settings one.
-  That is the gate working, not a flake — fix the warning.
-On the `linux` job this is why the container tag is pinned rather than floating.
+- **`lint` passes trivially.** `.swiftlint.yml` has `included: [Attempt]`, so nothing under `Packages/` is linted at all.
+A green SwiftLint run says nothing about the packages until T-0.05 widens the scope.
-- The `linux` job has not run yet.
-It is written and expected to pass, but "the Linux build is green" is a claim until the first push, not a fact.
+- No job is a required check in branch protection yet, so a red run would not block a merge anyway.

-The `test` job on `macos-26` is the only one currently known green, which is why it also carries the `DesignSystem` build and the `@unchecked Sendable` audit.
+Two further things worth knowing: warnings are errors, and runner image labels move — a toolchain bump can redden CI with no commit behind it, which is the gate working rather than a flake, and is why the `linux` container tag is pinned rather than floating.
+And the `linux` job's tripwire is untested: it is green, but nobody has yet confirmed it goes red when Apple-platform API reaches the core.